-Typically, the result of a complaint being adjudicated through the student conduct process which may entail administrative resolution or the University Disciplinary Committee.
-However, a complaint may be resolved informally outside of the student conduct process at the discretion of the dean of students or designee and the individuals involved in the matter.
+Typically, the result of a complaint being adjudicated through the community standards process which may entail administrative resolution or the University Disciplinary Committee.
+However, a complaint may be resolved informally outside of the community standards process at the discretion of the dean of students or designee and the individuals involved in the matter.

 Resolution Review Board

-The team of designated and trained staff that reviews and approves inital allegations and determines appropriate venues for resolution through the student conduct process.
+The team of designated and trained staff that reviews and approves initial allegations and determines appropriate venues for resolution through the community standards process.
 The Resolution Review Board also reviews and approves proposed outcomes stemming from Administrative Resolution Meetings.

-The person(s) or group alleged to have violated community standards.
+The person(s), group, or student organization alleged to have violated community standards.

 Any person registered for, enrolled in, or auditing any course(s) at Carnegie Mellon University at the time of the alleged violation.
 For community standards purposes, an individual is also considered to be a student if they have accepted their offer of admission and are not yet enrolled.
 Examples include, but are not limited to, students who are enrolled but not taking classes due to an academic break, medical leave, suspension, or other personal leave; students who were enrolled at the time of the incident; persons who demonstrate an intent to enroll by registering for courses; and students participating in study abroad programs.